alx-sch/42_get_next_line/README.md

     - **`FD_SIZE`**:  The maximum number of file descriptors the program is designed to handle.
 This value represents the size of the array (`static char *stash[FD_SIZE]`) used to store content for multiple file descriptors.
 It is good practice to provide the data type in the main.c as needed (e.g. `#define FD_SIZE_TYPE size_t`).

 ## Handling of Binary Data
 Binary files, such as executables, images, and audio files (.exe, .jpeg, .png, .mp3, etc.), contain data in formats not composed of readable characters.
-While the project's specifications allow for undefined behavior when reading binary files, it's good practice to handle this in a controlled way to avoid unexpected outputs or issues.
+While the project's specifications allow for undefined behavior when reading binary files, it is advisable to handle this in a controlled manner to prevent unexpected outputs or issues.

-Here's an example of an output when reading binary data:
+Here's an example of what may be displayed when reading binary data:
 ```bash
 �=ѧ�?k`m�N+�f�|�x�f��V�����x��v=]���BEUg#D
 ֡�z���� =��ʵ���U|��gHt>ײ�����D�[���ɟ�9ѧ{B��X�o_���q��7=��꼋��ڏ��
 @�^���Jǋ���S}'��N��Yk���        &걋9���Г��V��*�_�����Lь��P
 ```

-The following function checks if the read data contains [ASCII values less than 32 or greater than 126](https://www.ascii-code.com/) or 'non-EOF' NULL terminators.
-This helps to identify binary data.
+The following function verifies the content of read data by checking for ASCII values less than 32 or greater than 126 (non-printable characters) and 'non-EOF' NULL terminators, which indicate binary data.
+This check is instrumental in identifying binary data.
 ```C
 int	ft_isbinary(char *stash)
 {